Arkansas State University - Newport

 Award Notification

 1. The award(s) will be listed by type and amount of aid per semester.
 You may accept or decline each award separately.
 You should carefully read the terms and conditions of each award before you accept an award.
 The amount of each award is based on your enrollment status as a full- time or part-time student; if you do not enroll in the number of hours for which your award was calculated, your award(s) will be adjusted appropriately.
+The Federal Pell Grant and scholarships are already accepted for you.
+If you have been offered a student loan, you will need to review the offer and either accept, reduce, or decline for each loan listed.

 Students who have financial aid awards and remaining funds after tuition and fees are deducted will be able to charge books.